 Your attorney will handle your case, work closely with case representatives, and advocate for you and the entire class throughout the legal process.
 You generally do not have to pay class action attorneys up front—class action lawsuits are often handled on a contingent fee basis.
 Attorneys will recover legal fees and expenses from any settlement or court-awarded verdict.

-If you want to be included in a class action that has already been certified or you believe that your loss, harm, or injury constitutes the basis for a class action lawsuit, call Sibley Dolman today at (305) 930-7688, or contact us online, to schedule a free consultation with one of our experienced class action attorneys.
+If you want to be included in a class action that has already been certified or you believe that your loss, harm, or injury constitutes the basis for a class action lawsuit, call Dolman Law Group today at (305) 930-7688, or contact us online, to schedule a free consultation with one of our experienced Doral class action attorneys.

 8400 NW 36th St Suite 450